Ad

 The new caliber has enabled a significant reduction in size.
 The case diameter decreases from 43mm to 41mm, while the lug-to-lug measurement shrinks to 47.3mm.
 A newly designed glassbox sapphire crystal enhances the visual depth of the flying carousel while maintaining a sleek profile.
 The case architecture has also been completely redesigned.
 Instead of the modular titanium construction used previously, the new Freak X is built around a monobloc case crafted from either 80 percent recycled steel or rose gold.
 Water resistance has doubled from 50 meters to 100 meters, aided by the addition of a screw-down crown.

-Ulysse Nardin has also upgraded the level of finishing throughout the watch.
-Hand-beveled indications and bridges, applied Superluminova hour markers, and carefully executed satin-brushed and polished surfaces underscore the watch’s haute horlogerie credentials.
+Izmeth described the new Freak X as “high technology and high horology,” while emphasizing that the watch was also “engineered for daily wear.”
+That balance is central to the new generation.
+Ulysse Nardin has also upgraded the level of finishing throughout the watch, with hand-beveled indications and bridges, applied Superluminova hour markers, and carefully executed satin-brushed, polished, and sunblasted surfaces underscoring the watch’s haute horlogerie credentials.

 Ulysse Nardin Freak X Blue: Front